allenai/allennlp/tutorials/getting_started/using_in_your_repo.md

 ## Step two: organize your modules

-As explained in the [first tutorial](creating_a_model.md), there are two pieces of code that you have to write when you're building a model in AllenNLP: a `DatasetReader` and a `Model`.
+As explained in the [tutorial on creating models](creating_a_model.md), there are two pieces of code that you have to write when you're building a model in AllenNLP: a `DatasetReader` and a `Model`.
 In the [second commit](https://github.com/allenai/allennlp-as-a-library-example/tree/e4aa7b17a41ed1ff5169bea3fd1ad73bca0c89ec) in our example repository, we set up our library to hold this code.
 We called the base module `my_library` - you'll probably want to choose a different name - and included two submodules: